Tea Waste License - Process, Fees and Documents

 The Tea Waste License typically remains valid up to 31st December of the year in which it is issued, unless it is suspended or cancelled earlier by the Tea Board of India.
 Annual renewal is mandatory to continue lawful operations.
 License holders must submit a renewal application along with updated documents and prescribed fees before the expiry date.

 Failure to renew the license on time can result in penalties, suspension, or a ban on handling tea waste until the license is reinstated.
-To avoid disruption, it is strongly recommended to apply for renewal at least 30 days prior to the expiry date.
+Businesses must apply for Tea Waste License renewal online or through the Tea Board before the expiry date to continue lawful operations.

 Tea waste license is compulsory for any person or any business that comes into contact with tea waste in any way, including compost units, caffeine extraction plants, or recycling facilities.